-- The major is a gateway into in-demand entry-level positions in the allied health fields, including but not limited to positions as community health workers, patient navigators, health care administrators, health education specialists, and health policy analysts.
+- The major is a gateway into in-demand entry-level positions in the allied health fields, including but not limited to positions as community health workers, patient navigators, health care administrators, health education specialists, program managers, case workers, health policy analysts, and researchers.

 - The sociomedical sciences major is also a gateway into other post-baccalaureate education and graduate-level training in the allied health fields, including—but not limited to--allopathic medical school, osteopathic medical school, physician assistant school, chiropractic school, dental school, post- baccalaureate nursing programs, as well as graduate programs in public health, occupational therapy, and physical therapy.